 Maternal phenotype

 A positive relationship between maternal size and offspring size is pervasive across taxa (Lim et al., 2014; Roff, 2002), and similarly examples of positive correlations between maternal and offspring coloration and toxicity abound (e.g. Stynoski et al., 2014; Williams et al., 2011; Winters et al., 2014).
 Accordingly, large mothers and those with a high toxin concentration laid larger and more toxic eggs, respectively.
-A recent review of the theoretical underpinnings and empirical investigations into the relationship between maternal size and offspring size indicate that it is most likely maternal nutritional status or condition, as opposed to maternal size per se, that dictates per offspring investment and therefore offspring size (Rollinson & Rowe, 2016).
+A recent review of work on the relationship between maternal size and offspring size indicate that it is most likely maternal nutritional status or condition, as opposed to maternal size per se, that dictates per offspring investment and therefore offspring size (Rollinson & Rowe, 2016).
 The females used in this experiment were reared and maintained on ad lib. aphids, i.e. high resource availability, and therefore likely to have a generally good nutritional status.
 However, variation between individuals in size and toxin level, indicates that despite abundant resource availability there was some variation between mothers in condition, perhaps driven by phenotypic differences in resource acquisition or assimilation (Biro et al., 2014; Han et al., 2016).

 The lack of a relationship between maternal colour and egg colour was surprising considering the association between size and toxin level of mothers and their eggs.
 A possible explanation lies in the link between maternal resource availability and signalling honesty.
 Theory predicts that when resources are abundant the conspicuousness and toxicity of aposematic species will cease to be positively correlated (Blount et al., 2009).
 Under high resource conditions individuals are able to increase their toxicity to a point where they can ward off attackers and therefore benefit from a decrease in their conspicuousness to predators (Leimar et al., 1986).
 In line with these theoretical predictions the females in this experiment, which were reared under high resource conditions, showed a negative relationship between toxicity and conspicuousness.
-Accordingly there may have been a much weaker link in this cohort of females between the availability of compounds responsible for egg warning coloration (carotenoids; Blount et al., 2012) and ‘condition’, than either mass or toxin level; e.g. egg toxin concentration was an order of magnitude greater than maternal toxin concentration.
-Thus, enabling investment in egg coloration independent of levels of maternal coloration.
+Accordingly there may have been a much weaker link in these females between the availability of compounds responsible for egg warning coloration (carotenoids; Blount et al., 2012) and their ‘condition’, enabling investment in egg coloration independent of levels of maternal coloration.

 Summary